 - emergency restrictions are placed on your independent school

 You can find the correct address on the letter from the regulator.

 These cases will be dealt with much faster than normal appeals.

-Contact the tribunal if you don’t know whether your case is an emergency.
+Contact the tribunal if you do not know whether your case is an emergency.